The Long Game

 In my sixties, I am actively building a speaking career and authoring books, embracing the wisdom and insight garnered from my diverse life experiences.
 Despite occasional self-doubt, I now understand that my journey has been a process of continuous growth, with each act contributing to the woman I've become.

+I've come to appreciate that success is not defined by a linear trajectory but by the richness of the journey itself.
+My career path has been far from a straight line, and yet, the culmination of my experiences has equipped me with a profound understanding of life, people, and their stories.
 Rather than viewing myself as a failure, I now recognise the value of my unique journey.
 I still strive for excellence, but I've learned to resist the urge to compare myself to others.
 Instead, I focus on the long game — the unfolding narrative that has shaped my understanding of unconscious bias and the power of women.

 As I explore this third act of my life, I am grateful for the wisdom gained from playing the long game.
 I am hopeful for the years ahead, armed with the knowledge that the best is yet to come as I bring my life's experiences into the words I share through my books and speaking engagements.
 I embrace the long game, excited to see what the next 30 years of this extraordinary journey will unfold.